 - Be recognised in the media as a strong supporter of education, locally and in practical, meaningful ways

-- The initiative often covers their corporate social responsibility, enabling them to give back to the community
+- Their corporate social responsibility is fully addressed, enabling them to give back to the community

-- Their aim is to become an employer of choice in the area
+- Achieves their aim to become an employer of choice in the area

 - Helps them to build quality relationships with education